nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 `FindCommand()` method of the FindCommand class.
 The constructor of the FindCommand class takes in the keyword string `read` as a parameter.
 This string is used to find tasks in the TaskList that contains this keyword.

+Step 2: Define the `setUpLogger()` method: The `setUpLogger()` method sets up the logger for the ModifyCommand class.
+It creates a ConsoleHandler and a FileHandler to handle logging.

-Step 2.
+Step 3.
 Override the `execute()` method: The `execute()` method is overridden to execute the find task functionality.
 It takes the necessary parameters, including the `Tasklist`, `Ui`, `Storage`, `ModuleList`, `allModule`, `calendar`.

-Step 3.
+Step 4.
 Find the list of tasks containing the `KEYWORD`: Using the parameter string `KEYWORD`, the `execute()` method will iterate through `TaskList` and call `printFoundList()` method in the Ui class that takes in a list of task, `ArrayList<Tasks>`, containing the `KEYWORD` as a parameter.
 If the `KEYWORD` does not exist in any tasks in `TaskList`, a message is printed to the user indicating that there are no matching tasks that contains the `KEYWORD`.

-Step 4.
+Step 5.
 Print the confirmation message: A confirmation message is printed to the user indicating the list of tasks in `TaskList` that matches the `KEYWORD` input by the user.
 The message includes the task type, description (and date of the task containing `KEYWORD` if the matching task is either an event or a deadline task).